SchokiCoder/hui/docs/goals.md

 - menu entry on which the user's cursor is hovering
 - internal command line

-If the implementation of color control is too cumbersome, compilcated, line-heavy or unportable, then it can be pushed into the front of the optional roadmap of features.
+If the implementation of color control is too cumbersome, complicated, line-heavy or unportable, then it can be pushed into the front of the optional roadmap of features.